Texas Supreme Court halts execution of man in shaken baby case after lawmakers' last-minute appeal

-HUNTSVILLE, Texas (AP) — A Texas appeals court lifted a judge's order that had delayed Thursday night's planned execution of a man who would become the first person in the U.S. put to death for a murder conviction tied to a diagnosis of shaken baby syndrome.
+HUNTSVILLE, Texas — (AP) — The Texas Supreme Court halted Thursday night’s scheduled execution of a man who would have become the first person in the U.S. put to death for a murder conviction tied to a diagnosis of shaken baby syndrome.

-The reversal left supporters of Robert Roberson, who was convicted of killing his 2-year-old daughter in 2002, turning to the Texas Supreme Court in what appeared to be a final bid for a last-minute stay.
-Robertson’s supporters include a coalition of Republicans and Democrats who say Roberson is innocent and was convicted on faulty scientific evidence.
+The late-night ruling to spare for now the life of Robert Roberson, who was convicted of killing his 2-year-old daughter in 2002, capped a flurry of last-ditch legal challenges and weeks of public pressure from both Republican and Democratic lawmakers who say he is innocent and was convicted based on flawed evidence.

-Hours after the original execution time of 6 p.m. local time had passed in Texas, Roberson remained in a prison holding cell a few feet from the death chamber at the Walls Unit in Hunstville.
+For hours on Thursday night, Roberson had remained in a prison holding cell a few feet from America's busiest death chamber at the Walls Unit in Hunstville.

+"He praised God and thanked supporters,” said Texas Department of Criminal Justice spokesperson Amanda Hernandez, who spoke with Roberson after the court stayed his execution.

+Although Texas' highest court normally does not weigh in on criminal cases, how it got involved in Roberson's case in the final hours underlined the extraordinary maneuvers used by a bipartisan coalition of state House lawmakers who have come to his defense.

+“We're deeply grateful to the Texas Supreme Court for respecting the role of the Texas legislature in such consequential matters," Democratic Rep. Joe Moody and Republican Rep. Jeff Leach wrote in a joint statement.

+Roberson, 57, was convicted of killing of his daughter, Nikki Curtis, in the East Texas city of Palestine.
+His lawyers and some medical experts say his daughter died not from abuse but from complications related to pneumonia.

-Gov. Greg Abbott has authority to delay Roberson’s punishment for 30 days.
+Gov. Greg Abbott had authority to delay Roberson’s punishment for 30 days.
 Abbott has halted only one imminent execution in nearly a decade as governor and has not spoken publicly about the case.

-The Texas appeals court ruling was one of a flurry of legal decisions in the hours before Roberson’s scheduled lethal injection.

-Roberson, 57, was convicted of killing of his daughter, Nikki Curtis, in the East Texas city of Palestine.
-Roberson has long proclaimed his innocence, backed by some notable Republican lawmakers, Texas GOP megadonor and conservative activist Doug Deason and the lead detective on the case.
-Roberson’s lawyers and some medical experts say his daughter died not from abuse but from complications related to pneumonia.

-“He’s an innocent man and we’re very close to killing him for something he did not do,” said Brian Wharton, the lead detective with Palestine police who investigated Curtis’ death.

-Roberson's lawyers waited to see if Abbott would grant Roberson a one-time 30-day reprieve.
-It's the only action Abbott can take in the case as the Texas Board of Pardons and Paroles on Wednesday denied Roberson's clemency petition.
+Roberson's lawyers had waited to see if Abbott would grant Roberson a one-time 30-day reprieve.
+It would have been the only action Abbott could take in the case as the Texas Board of Pardons and Paroles on Wednesday denied Roberson's clemency petition.

 The board voted unanimously, 6-0, to not recommend that Roberson’s death sentence be commuted to life in prison or that his execution be delayed.
 All board members are appointed by the governor.
 The parole board has recommended clemency in a death row case only six times since the state resumed executions in 1982.

-In his nearly 10 years as governor, Abbott has halted only one imminent execution, when he spared the life of Thomas Whitaker in 2018.
+The one time Abbott halted an imminent execution was when he spared the life of Thomas Whitaker in 2018.

-“We pray that Governor Abbott does everything in his power to prevent the tragic, irreversible mistake of executing an innocent man,” Gretchen Sween, one of Roberson’s attorneys, said in a statement.

-A spokesperson for Abbott did not immediately reply to an email seeking comment.

 The Texas committee on Wednesday held an all-day meeting on Roberson's case.
 In a surprise move at the end of the hearing, the committee issued a subpoena for Roberson to testify next week.